kalihale/s25/_lab/lab00.md

 ![submit](enter-org/gradescope-submission.png){:height="500px"}

-You should receive 50 points on this part of the assignment.
+Note that this assignmnent does not count toward your final grade.
+So, the points don't count

 Congratulations on completing the workflow for CS24 programming assignments using the tools that we will be using in this class i.e. gradescope and github.

-# Find a partner for lab01
+# Find a partner for lab02 (lab01 must be done solo)

 Please read the information below.
-Then, use the dedicated Piazza thread called **Search for Teammates** to find a partner for the next lab.
-Refrain from creating new threads to avoid clutter on Piazza.
+Then, use the dedicated Ed thread called **Search for Teammates** to find a partner for the next lab.
+Refrain from creating new threads to avoid clutter on Ed.
 You can also try to find a partner by connecting with students in your section on Thursday.

 ## About pair programming in the real world